Lifetime allowance was the total amount of pension benefits you could build up from all registered pension schemes before you had to pay a tax charge.

 Closure of the 1995/2008 Scheme and the move to the 2015 Scheme

-Members with enhanced or fixed protection, who move and contribute to the 2015 NHS Pension Scheme from the 1 April 2022, will lose their protection on the day they start to contribute to the 2015 Scheme.
-This is because HMRC’s rules say that you cannot keep these types of protection once you start contributing to another registered pension scheme and the 2015 Scheme is a separately registered pension scheme with HMRC to the 1995/2008 Scheme.
+Members with enhanced or fixed protection, who moved and contributed to the 2015 NHS Pension Scheme from the 1 April 2022, lost their protection on the day they started contributing to the 2015 Scheme.
+This is because HMRC do not allow these protections to continue once you start contributing to another registered pension scheme.
+The 2015 Scheme is registered separately with HMRC from the 1995/2008 Scheme.

-More information about the impact of joining a new pension scheme on enhanced or fixed protection can be found in HMRC’s Pension Tax Manual (PTM):
+More information about the impact of joining a new pension scheme on enhanced or fixed protection can be found in HMRC’s Pension Tax Manual (PTM).
+You can view these pages on the Government Archive:

-In 2015 the government made changes to most public service pension schemes, including the NHS Pension Scheme.
-These reforms didn’t apply to members closest to retirement.
+In 2015, the government made changes to most public service pension schemes, including the NHS Pension Scheme.
+These reforms did not apply to members closest to retirement.
 The Court of Appeal later found that this discriminated against younger members and the government is making changes to remove this age discrimination.

 If you’re affected, as part of the changes on 1 October 2023, any service you have in the 2015 Scheme between 1 April 2015 and the 31 March 2022 will be returned to the 1995/2008 Scheme.

-This means if you previously had enhanced or fixed protection and lost this because you moved and started contributing to the 2015 Scheme, this protection will no longer be lost when your service up to 31 March 2022 is returned to the legacy scheme, as long as:
+This means if you previously had enhanced or fixed protection and lost this because you moved and started contributing to the 2015 Scheme, on application to HMRC this protection will no longer be treated as lost when your service up to 31 March 2022 is returned to the legacy scheme.
+This applies as long as:

 Losing enhanced or fixed protection